How to buy flood insurance coverage

 What flood zone do I live in?

 Flood zones range from low-risk to high-risk.
 Technically, everyone is in a flood zone, although your zone may be the lowest possible risk level.
 It is important to understand your flood risk level to make an informed decision about your coverage.
-Keep in mind that if you live in a higher-risk flood zone, your mortgage company will likely require a flood insurance policy just like a home insurance policy.
+FEMA’s flood map tool lets you put in your address or coordinates to find out what flood zone your property is in.

 What does a typical flood insurance policy cover?

-If you need more clarification, FEMA’s definition of a flood can help sort things out.
-According to FEMA, a flood occurs when at least two acres of normally dry land is covered in standing water due to natural events or when standing water occurs due to a collapse of land along the shoreline of a natural body of water.
+Flood insurance policies only cover damage from natural flooding, not from an overflowing toilet or broken pipe.
+If you need more clarification, FEMA’s definition of a flood may help sort things out.
+According to FEMA, a flood occurs when at least two acres of normally dry land are covered in standing water due to natural events or when standing water occurs due to a collapse of land along the shoreline of a natural body of water.

 Building property coverage

-This type of coverage provides protection to:
+This type of coverage provides financial protection in the event the following incurs damage:

 - The structure of your house